denoland/docs/runtime/tutorials/how_to_with_npm/prisma.md

 To get started with the Prisma Data Platform:

-1. Sign up for a free [Prisma Data Platform account](https://console.prisma.io)
+1. Sign up for a free [Prisma Data Platform account](https://console.prisma.io).
-2. Create a project
+2. Create a project.
-3. Navigate to the project you created
+3. Navigate to the project you created.
-4. Enable Accelerate
+4. Enable Accelerate by providing your database's connection string.
 5. Generate an Accelerate connection string and copy it to your clipboard.

 Assign the Accelerate connection string, that begins with `prisma://`, to `DATABASE_URL` in your `.env` file replacing your existing connection string.